chinamike65/hugo-tuolesi/content/book1/book1en.md

 The color of the "Vowel mantra" is white.
 Visualize the "Consonant Mantra" on the outside of the "Vowel Mantra".
 The color of the "Consonant Mantra" is red and visualized in a counterclockwise order.
 Visualize the "Dependent Origination Mantra" outside the Consonant Mantra.
 The color of the "Dependent Origination Mantra" is blue and visualized in a clockwise order.
 For these three mantras, outside the word "Om", visualize the "Mother Mantra", then visualize the "Consonant Mantra", then visualize the "Dependent Origination Mantra", and finally visualize the "Vajrasattva" mantra outside the "Dependent Origination Mantra".
 If your deity is Tara, visualize the mantra of Tara outside of the Dependent Origination Mantra.

-After the visualization is over, these mantras emit immeasurable rays of light, and immeasurable rays of light pervade the entire universe, the entire Buddha and Bodhisattva Pure Lands, and the entire void.
+After the visualization is over, these mantras emit immeasurable rays of light, and these immeasurable rays of light pervade the entire universe, the entire Buddha and Bodhisattva Pure Lands, and the entire void.

 Once the recitation is finished, the blessing of the guru, the blessing of the four deities, the blessings of the Buddhas and Tathagatas, and the blessings of all the bodhisattvas all become "Om(ཨོཾ) ah(ཨཱཿ) hum(ཧཱུྂ༔)", or become white.
 The red and blue light melts into the mantra wheel on the tongue.
 The blessing of Arhats, the blessings of Dharma protectors, and the blessings of saints all turn into "Om Ah Hum", or white, red, and blue light, which melts into the mantra wheel on the tongue.

 The power turns into light of various colors and melts into the mantra wheel on the tongue; the gods, the dragon king, the four wheel-turning kings, and the kings of all countries, all those who have great blessings will have their blessings turned into eight auspicious treasures.

-The Seven Treasures, are integrated into the mantra wheel on the tongue; the power of the entire universe becomes the eight auspicious treasures, which are integrated into the mantra wheel on the tongue.
-Into the mantra wheel on the tongue, after it has melted into it, recite the heart mantra of Vajrasattva: Om Banzaer Satom Hum (or the hundred-syllable mantra).
+The Seven Treasures are integrated into the mantra wheel on the tongue; the power of the entire universe becomes the eight auspicious treasures, which are integrated into the mantra wheel on the tongue.
+Into the mantra wheel on the tongue, after it has melted into it, recite the Heart Mantra of Vajrasattva: Om Banzaer Satom Hum (or the hundred-syllable mantra).
 It keeps melting when the mantra is chanted.

 Om Banzaer Sapon Hum (Vajrasattva Heart Mantra)

 The Vajrasattva mantra or the hundred-syllable mantra should be recited seven times, fourteen times if there is time, or twenty-one times, but at the very least seven times.
-After reciting, recite the "vowel mantra" and the "consonant mantra", and the "vowel mantra" and "consonant mantra" should be recited together:
+After reciting the Vajrasattva mantra, recite the "vowel mantra" and the "consonant mantra", and the "vowel mantra" and "consonant mantra" should be recited together:

 #### ཨ་ཨཱ། ཨི་ཨཱི། ཨུ་ཨཱུ། རྀ་རཱྀ། ལྀ་ལཱྀ། ཨེ་ཨཻ། ཨོ་ཨཽ། ཨཾ་ཨཿ